Wuthering Heights (1939 film): Filming

 There were clashes on the set between the actors and the director.
 Both of the leading players began work on the film miserable at having to leave their loved ones back in the United Kingdom; Olivier missed his fiancée Vivien Leigh, and Oberon had recently fallen in love with film producer Alexander Korda.
-Merle Oberon and Laurence Olivier also apparently detested each other.
-Witnesses recall Oberon's scolding Olivier for accidentally spitting on her during a particularly romantic balcony scene.
-Oberon shouted to Wyler "Tell him to stop spitting at me!"
-Olivier retorted by shouting "What's a little spit for Chrissake, between actors?
+Merle Oberon and Laurence Olivier also apparently detested each other, even though both had performed together the year before in The Divorce of Lady X. Witnesses recall Oberon's scolding Olivier for accidentally spitting on her during a particularly romantic balcony scene.
+Oberon shouted to Wyler, "Tell him to stop spitting at me!"
+Olivier retorted by shouting, "What's a little spit for Chrissake, between actors?
 You bloody little idiot, how dare you speak to me?"
 Oberon ran crying from the set after the outburst, and Wyler insisted Olivier apologize to her, which upset Olivier greatly.

 Olivier also found himself becoming increasingly annoyed with William Wyler's exhausting and often uncommunicative style of filmmaking.
 One scene with Olivier was shot 72 times—with each new take called for by Wyler without any actual direction for his actor; just "again!"
 Finally, an exasperated Olivier is said to have exclaimed "For God's sake, I did it sitting down.
 I did it with a smile.
 I did it with a smirk.
 I did it scratching my ear.
 I did it with my back to the camera.
 How do you want me to do it?"
 Wyler's retort was "I want it better."
 However, in both his autobiography and his book On Acting, Olivier credits William Wyler with teaching him how to act in films, as opposed to on the stage, and for giving him a new respect for films.
 Olivier had tended to "ham it up" as if he were playing to the second balcony, but Wyler showed him how to act more subtly - in part by simply wearing him down.